-How to get Good Coat Condition in Dogs…
+How to get Better Coat Condition in Dogs…

-That is not a photo-shopped dog above.
+The below is not a photo-shopped dog.
 This is what a black Labrador can look like given the right nutrition.
 Beautiful eh?
-It’s true when they say a good shiny coat is a good indicator of health.
+The key to better coat condition in dogs is absolutely all about the diet.

 We all want a good coat but excluding perhaps the groomers, we are all a little confused as to what constitutes a really good coat and how to get one.